keikoproj/active-monitor/README.md

 ## Motivation
 Active-Monitor is a Kubernetes custom resource controller which enables deep cluster monitoring using [Argo workflows](https://github.com/argoproj/argo).

-While it is not too difficult to know that all entities in a cluster are running indvidually, it is often quite challenging to know that they can all coordinate with each other as required for successful cluster operation (network connectivity, volume access, etc).
+While it is not too difficult to know that all entities in a cluster are running individually, it is often quite challenging to know that they can all coordinate with each other as required for successful cluster operation (network connectivity, volume access, etc).

 ## Overview
 Active-Monitor will create a new `health` namespace when installed in the cluster.
 Users can then create and submit HealthCheck objects to the Kubernetes server.
 A HealthCheck is essentially an instrumented wrapper around an Argo workflow.

-The workflow is run periodically, as definied by `repeatAfterSec` property in its spec, and watched by the Active-Monitor controller.
+The workflow is run periodically, as defined by `repeatAfterSec` property in its spec, and watched by the Active-Monitor controller.

 Active-Monitor sets the status of the HealthCheck CR to indicate whether the monitoring check succeeded or failed.
 External systems can query these CRs and take appropriate action if they failed.